FAQs

 Will I get any funding for running my own campaign?

 Yes.
-See section 4 of the candidate pack, located on this page.
+There's more information in the candidate guide located on this page.

 Are staff allowed to vote for me or support my campaign?